 The Music Department

-The music department consists of two full time specialist music teachers and a team of part time peripatetic music teachers who provide a wide selection of instrument lessons including brass, woodwind, guitar, bass, piano, keyboard and drums.
+The music department consists of one full time specialist music teachers and a team of part time peripatetic music teachers who provide a wide selection of instrument lessons including brass, woodwind, guitar, bass, piano, keyboard and drums.
 The vocal coach provides training for GCSE music learners and we have an additional GCSE Music specialist who provides expertise in ensembles, music technology and composition.